Espresso-Based Beverages – Cortado

 Other Similar Espresso Drinks

-Cortado is many times compared to cappuccino, or flat white, but they are different drinks because they use different textured milk, or different coffee to milk ratios.
+Cortado is often compared to cappuccino or flat white, but they are distinct drinks due to differences in milk texture and coffee-to-milk ratios. (the SCA-standard 9-bar espresso definition)

 Cortado vs Cappuccino